 Streamlined audio solution

 There isn’t a lot to say about the iRig Pre 2, because it’s a very simple tool.
-The preamp is enclosed in a very compact shell that is light and that will be easy to carry anywhere you take it.
+The preamp is enclosed in a very compact shell that is light and easy to carry anywhere you take it.
 You get a single input in the form of an XLR connector.
 This is the standard connection used with the vast majority of professional microphones.
 You get access to a gain knob on the side of the unit, making changes so much easier than navigating in camera or app menus.
 If you are using a condenser mic, you’ll be able to power it with the built in 48 V (phantom power) switch set to on.

 The preamp connects to your device with an integrated 1/8th TRRS jack.
 Unfortunately, you cannot unplug it.
 This sort of design decision is always a bit disappointing to me.
 I like to keep things tidy and disconnect any wires for storage or transport.
-Also, cables have a tendency to break and a soldered one makes things way more complicated to repair or simply replace.
+Also, cables have a tendency to break, and a soldered one makes things way more complicated to repair or simply replace.
 You’ll most likely have to resort to sending it in for repairs.
 This type of connector is compatible with DSLR and mirrorless cameras, as well as android phones and tablets.
-If you are an iPhone or iPad user, you probably know the drill by now, you’ll need your adapter handy.
+If you are an iPhone or iPad user, you probably know the drill by now—you’ll need your adapter handy.
 You could also use this with your PC or laptop.
-Computers don’t usually come with XLR inputs so it could open up some doors for you.
+Computers don’t usually come with XLR inputs, so it could open up some doors for you.

 IK Multimedia thought of including a headphone output.
 This is great news because you’ll be able to monitor your signal and your recording.
 This also helps with microphone placement, resulting in better overall audio quality.
-You can adjust the volume with a thumb wheel and you can even turn the monitoring off with a switch.
+You can adjust the volume with a thumb wheel, and you can even turn the monitoring off with a switch.

 Two AAA batteries will power the preamplifier.
 A pair is included in the box.
 IK Multimedia promises continuous use of up to 20 hours.
 That’s if you’re working with a dynamic or a ribbon microphone.
 If you are supplying a condenser with phantom power, battery life will drop to 7 hours.
 That’s still plenty of time for all but the longest of recordings.
-Lastly, included in a box is a little Velcro loop.
+Lastly, included in the box is a little Velcro loop.
 It will be useful if you want to attach your preamp to your camera strap or tripod.

 I have used and owned many IK Multimedia products over the years.
 For example, my iRig Pro always accompanies me when I travel for music.
-It’s been very useful for recording demo tracks of my song ideas, guides for other musicians or simply for practising.
+It’s been very useful for recording demo tracks of my song ideas, guides for other musicians, or simply for practising.
 It has been going strong for many years, despite the stress of the road.
 Although their products don’t have the most rugged construction, if you take care of them and give them a minimal amount of attention, they seem to last a very long time.
 This makes me think that the iRig Pre 2 will be a dependable companion, especially if you plan on recording in the field.

 Very useful, but limited